tito-arch/BABC-2/content/posts/what-is-neural-link.md

 ## Why not just use our natural brain?

-If let's say everybody uses this technology to enhance their brain functionality maybe doing work faster and solving problems it will mean an increase in **productivity** and increase in **job opportunities**.
+If let's say everybody uses this technology to enhance their brain functionality maybe doing work faster and solving world problems it will mean an increase in **productivity** and increase in **job opportunities**.
 But what about people who don't have these chips in their head or maybe can't afford it?
 That'll leave that question for you to answer.

 ![](/uploads/istock-1146417905.jpg)